aliencraft1512/mfiles-rest-library/README.md

 * access to an MFiles RESTful API
 * the URL used to access the MFiles RESTful API
 * details for an account configured within MFiles
+* the Vault ID must be added to the <script> tage below: data-vault-id="VAULTID"
-* the View ID must be added to the <script> tag below: data-view-id="<VIEWID"
+* the View ID must be added to the <script> tag below: data-view-id="VIEWID"
 * configure the path to load the JS file to suit your requirements
 * add your own icon images - we were lazy and just used *.jpg - they really should be *.svg
+* pass the MFiles user password to a DOM JavaScript variable: mfilesuser (if you change this update the getToken() function)
+* don't forget to add the MFiles username to the getToken() function as well

 You can use this template below to implement:
 <div class="row">